-• Assisting the victim and/or complainant to change his/her academic and/or work environment if requested and if reasonably available;

-• Providing an escort to ensure that the victim and/or complainant can move safely between classes and activities;

-• Ensuring that the victim and/or complainant and the respondent do not attend the same classes;

-- Providing counseling services;

-- Providing medical services;

-- Providing academic support services, such as tutoring;

-• Arranging for the victim and/or complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the victim and/or complainant's academic record; and

-• Reviewing disciplinary actions taken against the victim and/or complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the victim and/or complainant being disciplined.
+- Assisting the victim and/or complainant to change his/her academic and/or work environment if requested and if reasonably available; - Providing an escort to ensure that the victim and/or complainant can move safely between classes and activities; - Ensuring that the victim and/or complainant and the respondent do not attend the same classes; - Providing counseling services; - Providing medical services; - Providing academic support services, such as tutoring; - Arranging for the victim and/or complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the victim and/or complainant's academic record; and - Reviewing disciplinary actions taken against the victim and/or complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the victim and/or complainant being disciplined.

+Parkland College will provide written notification to victims about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures.
+The college shall make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.

+Parkland College will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the college and in the community.

+A student or employee who reports to Parkland College that the student or employee has been a victim of domestic violence, dating violence, sexual assault, or stalking, whether the offense occurred on or off campus, shall be provided with a written explanation of the student or employee's rights and options.